 10. You Don’t Ovulate

 Never ovulating, not ovulating consistently each month, or ovulating too early or late in your cycle are all signs that something isn’t right.
-The best ways to confirm monthly ovulation are tracking daily basal body temperatures and/or taking at-home ovulation tests.
+The best ways to confirm monthly ovulation are with a combination of tracking daily basal body temperatures and cervical mucus,plus taking at-home ovulation tests.

 Possible causes: stress, PCOS, luteal phase defect, perimenopause, hormonal birth control, thyroid disease, inadequate nutrient intake, inflammation